- Plant Sales

 - Seed Exchange

 - About Us

 Organized in December 1984, our aim is to promote, on a non-profit basis, the study of alpine plants, related hardy perennials and the creation of rock gardens and suitable habitats for all hardy plants.
-We encourage an exchange of ideas and activities with related plant societies and promote and support the planting and care of rock and hardy plants in botanic and other public gardens.
+We encourage an exchange of ideas and activities with other plant societies and promote and support the planting and care of rock and hardy plants in botanic and public gardens.
 Membership varies between 400-500/year and includes individuals from across Canada, many parts of the United States and overseas.

 In the summer we have garden tours and occasional picnics at the gardens of various members.

 Our Handbook, published annually, contains a calendar of events, and lists of our library collection, members' gardens open for visits and businesses and services which are popular with our members.
 Contact information is included for each member.

 We have a considerable collection of books in our library, which may be borrowed by our members.
 As well, newsletters from other chapters of NARGS are available.